davisvaceris/gis_projekts/README.md

 ### 1. Prerequisites
 * Docker & Docker Compose installed.
 * Basic understanding of SQL and GIS.
 * clone repo and run docker

+## Note: This project is created strictly for educational purposes.
+The use of real-world data from the EEA is intended for self-education in GIS workflows and system integration.
+All rights to the data belong to the respective European environmental agencies.